a-lexwein/word-grid-react/README.md

 # B.O.G.G.
 Basic Orthographic Grid Game

+A web-based game, inspired (very, very heavily inspired) by the classic 1972 word game Boggle.
+It also

+The game is currently playable at https://alexs-word-game.vercel.app/

+There website also a second game called Air N' Spelling that was made for a game jam associated with the podcast *Eggplant*: https://alexs-word-game.vercel.app/eggjam23

+Forked from this repo set-up
-# Readme from template: GitHub Codespaces ♥️ React
+## Readme from template: GitHub Codespaces ♥️ React

 ## Available Scripts